Lotfi-AL/MusicQuiz/README.md

 You are now free to check out the site as you wish.
 If you want to run our tests you can close the docker-daemon with `CTRL+C`.
 If for some reason the containers continue to run after, use `npm stop`.

 Follow these steps for frontend unit tests:
+Follow these steps:

+1. Go to /frontend and alter tsconfig.json's jsx field from preserved to react.'
-1. Go to the root folder of the project
+2. Go to the root folder of the project
-2. Run `npm run test-frontend`
+3. Run `npm run test-frontend`

 Follow these steps for frontend End-to-end tests: